batcholi/XenonCode/README.md

 ### Math
 These functions are defined in the base language and they take one or more arguments.
-Trailing math functions will use the leading variable as its first argument and modify that variable with the return value.
+Trailing math functions will use the leading variable as its first argument and modify that variable by assigning it the return value.
 - `floor`(number)
 - `ceil`(number)
 - `round`(number)